Early Steam Fire Engines

 Did our last blog post about the restoration of our 1899 steam fire engine peak your curiosity about such infernal machines?
-Well, you aren’t alone.
-As we've been getting ready for the museum's annual Steam Show, I have done some research on early steam fire engines.
+Well, you are not alone.
+As we have been getting ready for the museum's annual Steam Show, I have done some research on early steam fire engines.

 Arguably, steam power was used to pump water before it was used for transportation.
 In 1698, Thomas Savery invented a pump that used a vacuum created by steam pressure to draw water up a channel.
 Although intended to pump water out of mines, since it was an engine that used fire, it was referred to as a “fire engine.”
 Thomas Newcomen and James Watt were the eighteenth century inventors who really advanced steam power.
 Newcomen invented and Watt improved the use of steam to drive a piston capable of mechanical work.